michael2008/ME-Live-Doc/docs/user-guide.md

 <p align="center"><em>Workstation Connection Diagram</em></p>
 </p>

-1. Connect output interface of HDMI of the camera to input interface of HDMI of Workstation’s video card by using the HDMI connecting wire (Micro HDMI - HDMI).
+1. Connect output interface of HDMI of the camera to input interface of HDMI of Workstation's video card by using the HDMI connecting wire (Micro HDMI - HDMI).
 2. Connect Micro USB interface to USB3.0 interface of Workstation (optional for the convenience of USB debugging and charging) by using USB wire（Micro USB - USB）.
 3. Connect Lan interface of Workstation to that of Router by using netting wire.
-4. Connect output interface of HDMI of Workstation’s video card to screen on which pictures are required to be displayed by using HDMI connecting wire.（HDMI - HDMI）
+4. Connect output interface of HDMI of Workstation's video card to screen on which pictures are required to be displayed by using HDMI connecting wire.（HDMI - HDMI）
-5. Add Router’s Wi-Fi to HoloLens.
+5. Add Router's Wi-Fi to HoloLens.

 ### Usage Guide for MeshExpert Installer
 Installation steps are as follows: